li003454/AGE-AI/README.md

    ```bash
    export OPENAI_API_KEY="your_openai_api_key"   # On Windows use: set OPENAI_API_KEY=your_openai_api_key
    ```
+   - Note that you must have your own OPENAI_API_KEY to initialize the Age class, we don't provide a sample api key here(;

 ## Example Queries and Expected Outputs

 Once the program is running, you will see a prompt in the interactive session.
-Below are some sample queries and what you might expect:
+Below are some sample queries and what you might expect:(we also provide a main.py to help understand how to initialize the Age class, if you are confused, directly copy the main.py)

 1. **Query Example:**